 The Catalyst Kitchens Advisory Council includes Model Member and FareStart board representation and acts as a subcommittee under the governance of the FareStart board.

 "I've seen the benefits of food service offering a second chance at life.
 To be able to share this knowledge with other likeminded organizations makes me optimistic about the future of our country."

 Member Engagement Manager

 Emily is interested in challenging traditional community development norms to solve complex social issues at scale.
-She's worked at the grassroots level as a community extension agent in Peace Corps Cameroon and most recently comes from CollaborateUp, an international partnership design firm based in Washington, DC.
+She's worked at the grassroots level as a community extension agent in Peace Corps Cameroon and managed cross-sector initiatives while working at a boutique consulting firm based in Washington, DC.
 Emily's experience creating compelling communications tools, including an award winning documentary film, help her to support and enhance the inspiring work of Catalyst Kitchens members around the country.

 "It’s incredible to see so many diverse organizations joining together in this network to innovate, launch, and build capacity in their own communities.
 More than a network, Catalyst Kitchens is truly a movement."

 Program Development Manager